0-k/0-k.github.io/about.md

 Martin here.

-By day, I am an associate at [50Hertz](https://www.50hertz.com/en/){:target="blank"}, a transmission system operator based in Berlin. where I am working on energy scenarios for long-term electricity grid planning.
+By day, I am an associate at [50Hertz](https://www.50hertz.com/en/){:target="blank"}, a transmission system operator based in Berlin, where I am working on energy scenarios for long-term electricity grid planning.
 Before this, I wrote my PhD dissertation on energy system modeling.
 You can learn more about my research [here](/research/).
 I am interested in all aspects of energy systems, particularly solar energy, and how to get to net-zero emissions.
 Energy is vital to our modern life; providing it securely and reliably is imperative.

 Besides that, I try to spend my life as aware and creative as possible.
 I enjoy [electronic music](https://soundcloud.com/0_k/){:target="blank"}, manipulating [analog photos with ink](/scratch/), and engaging with [software](https://github.com/0-k){:target="blank"}.